 Guest Lecturer.
 “Queer Cinema and the Histories of AIDS Activism.”
-Week 8 lectures (2 hours) for Contemporary Cinema course.
+2-hour lecture for Contemporary Cinema.
 Edinburgh College of Art.
 March 2021 and March 2022.

 Social Science Tutor.
 Social and Ethical Aspects of Medicine.
 Usher Institute, University of Edinburgh.
-September 2020-May 2022.
+September 2020-Present.

 Humanities Tutor.
 Contemporary Cinema.
 Edinburgh College of Art, University of Edinburgh.
 January 2020-May 2022.